newcubator/micro-bots/docs/workload.md

 # About the Workload Bots

-The workload bots are used to gain an overview over the employees tracked times for customer projects.
+The workload bots are used to gain an overview over the employees' tracked times for customer projects.
 Newcubator employees should work a certain percentage of their time for a customer.
 We have 2 different workload bots.
 For both you need to: